(August 14th, 2016) The Retired Teachers Organization

 and Vice President respectively, each for a two year term, at our 2016 AGM.

-(RTO-February 2016) Congratulations are extended to the Annapolis Branch of the RTO for embarking on a project to develop their own Branch Website.
-With the assistance of local NSCC students, their website should be operative just in time for their AGM.
-Meanwhile, recent issues (November 2015 and February 2016) of their Branch Newsletter have been well received and are now available.
+(RTO-September 2016) Congratulations are extended to the Annapolis Branch of the RTO on the launch of their new website!
+It was an ambitious project developed with the assistance of local NSCC students.
+Their website, now operative, can be accessed at annapolis.rto.nstu.ca Note: A direct link to their branch site from here will be available shortly.
+Recent issues (November 2015 and February 2016) of their Branch Newsletter have been well received and can be still viewed here.
 Take a moment to view them here.
 Annapolis Newsletter November 2015 and Annapolis Newsletter February 2016

 We now have results for our 41th annual bowling Tournament, and registration information for our 2016, (42nd.)
 Annual Bowling tournament.
 The 42nd Annual Teachers tournament will be held in New Minas, April 23 and 24, 2016, and will be hosted by Stephen MacNeil.
 This tournament is open to all teachers (active, retired, reserve) mixed with any combination of women or men.
 Our RTO tournament has run non-stop since it was first held in 1975.
 This tournament is for skilled or unskilled, with two divisions for scoring: championship and handicap.
 For inquiries/registration questions - CONTACT: Steve MacNeil host, 902 670-8741, e-mail firstname.lastname@example.org OR Ken Williams, Tournament Secretary, 902 443-7168, e-mail email@example.com For 2016 (42st.) complete team information simply check here .
 For 41th Tournament results and further information on 2016 (42st.)
 Tournament check here.